rankutah/blog/sites/rank-utah/content/_index.md

 ## Locations

-Clear Presence provides website design and SEO services for businesses across the United States with an office in Pleasant Grove, UT.
+Clear Presence provides website design and local SEO services for businesses across the United States with an office in Pleasant Grove, UT.
 Here are a few locations where clients are located.

 [Pleasant Grove](/locations/pleasant-grove-ut) • [Buena Vista](/locations/buena-vista-va) • [Grand Junction](/locations/grand-junction-co) • [Boca Raton](/locations/boca-raton-fl) • [All Locations](/locations)